 Skip to main content

-In-Person Public Health Survey Happening Soon
+In-Person Public Health Survey June 4 - 6

 The CASPER methodology is a proven tool to quickly assess the needs of communities and identify gaps in resources.
 For example, CASPER has been used to estimate the public health needs of a community and to assist in planning for emergency response.
 The survey process also creates a valuable touchpoint with households by providing additional connections to resources, well water testing kits, and disaster case management.